Harvard clashes with Trump over coronavirus relief, rebuffs call to return money

 Of the roughly 6,600 current undergraduate students at Harvard, 16 percent are Pell Grant recipients.
 Harvard also noted that in the 2018-2019 academic year alone, the university provided more than $200 million in scholarships for its undergraduates.

 Overnight, the president fired back, tweeting: “Harvard should give back the money now.
-Their whole “endowment” system should be looked at!”
+Their whole 'endowment' system should be looked at!”

 As of June 2019, Harvard’s endowment was approximately $41 billion.